MindCo

 Stroke Worldwide

 More than 12 million people globally are expected to experience their first stroke, with 6.5 million resulting in death.
-Currently, over 100 million people have had a stroke.
-While the risk of stroke rises with age, 60% of strokes occur in individuals under 70, and 16% affect those under 50.
+Currently, over 100 million people are living with stroke, with 60% of cases occurring under 70 and 16% under 50.

 Stroke in China

 China faces a significant stroke burden, with high incidence and mortality rates.
-Contributing factors include high hypertension rates, smoking, poor diets, lack of exercise, and metabolic disorders like diabetes.
+Contributing factors include hypertension, smoking, poor diet, lack of exercise, metabolic disorders, aging, and genetics.

 Stakeholders